ordina-jworks/ordina-jworks.github.io/_posts/2018-11-01-managing-translations-with-crowdin.md

 To start using Crowdin, you of course need an account at [Crowdin.com](https://crowdin.com){:target="_blank" rel="noopener noreferrer"}.
 There's a limited free trial.
 After that you can choose from a variety of payment plans depending on the number of source strings and projects you'll have.
+> The number of projects you need on Crowdin depends on your setup.
+> However, it's recommended to create a project for each Git repository.
+> So if your front- and backend application live in the same repository, you can configure multiple source files within one project.
+> If not, you'll need to create two separate projects on Crowdin.

 Once logged in, you can create a new project.
 You can choose the source language and the languages you wish to translate to.